Diane von Fürstenberg: Creative directors

+Other activities

+Council of Fashion Designers of America

+From 2006 to 2019, Fürstenberg served as president of the Council of Fashion Designers of America (CFDA).

 Philanthropy

 Fürstenberg is a director of the Diller – von Furstenberg Family Foundation, which provides support to nonprofit organizations in the areas of community building, education, human rights, arts, health and the environment.
 In 2010, the foundation created The DVF Awards, presented annually to four women who display leadership, strength and courage in their commitment to women's causes.
 In 2011, the foundation made a $20 million commitment to the High Line.

-In 2006, she was elected President of The Council of Fashion Designers of America, (CFDA), after winning the Andre Leon Talley Lifetime Achievement Award in 2005.

 Fürstenberg sits on the board of Vital Voices, a women's leadership organization, and served as one of the project chairs for New York City Mayor Michael Bloomberg's review of the future of NYC's Fashion industry, prepared by New York City Economic Development Corporation.